MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

             // the label is what we call this access (required) "label": "shell-account",

+            // requested / required availability for this access "service_level": [
+                {
+                    "src": "141.217.0.0/16",
+                    "dst": "192.168.10.0/24",

+                    // guarantee 4 9's of uptime between these networks
+                    "uptime": 0.9999,

+                    // a third party arbitrator can be specified to monitor availability "arbitrator" {
+                        "src": "141.217.4.64",
+                        "ssh_pubkey": "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBQ2t/mwgJm3/uLJ9oyjOquxSivIeuOOTlbo/LwXNSA2 mikeyg@keep.local"
+                    },

+                    // written in cron time + duration, this is Sundays between midnight and 4AM
+                    // these dont count against availability
+                    "maintenance_schedule": "* * 0 * * 0 +4h"
+                },
+                {
+                    "src": "141.217.0.0/16",
+                    "dst": "0.0.0.0/0",
+                    // expected throughput between these networks in kbps (1Gbps) "nominal_throughput": 1000000,
+                    // minimum throughput between these networks in kbps (100Mbps) "minimum_throughput": 100000,

+                    // a third party arbitrator can be specified to monitor throughput "arbitrator" {
+                        "src": "141.217.4.64",
+                        "exec": "iperf3 -c 141.217.4.64 -t 2 -p 4567",
+                        "ssh_pubkey": "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBQ2t/mwgJm3/uLJ9oyjOquxSivIeuOOTlbo/LwXNSA2 mikeyg@keep.local"
+                    },

+                    // written in cron time + duration, this is Sundays between midnight and 4AM
+                    // exceptions that occur during this period dont count.
+                    "maintenance_schedule": "* * 0 * * 0 +4h"
+                }
+            ],

+            // can specify penalties that correspond to violations in the service
+            // levels defined above, use 'null' for no enforcement.  these can be plain language,
+            // code, or a number which represents a % of a discount of the monthly fee per violation "penalty": [
+                null,
+                null
+            ],

             // if present it means only these RPs should consider this but
             // say we know these resources offer shell accounts
             // portion of the OAR (optional)